 Below is my personal review of Wikibuy from Capital One.
 I am a big fan of saving money when I can so I am one who will try anything if it will help me get the things I want at a cheaper price.

-While Wikibuy is being provided by Capital One, you do not actually need a Capital One card to use the service.
-I am a Capital One card holder – actually I have several – but it is great that this money saving tool is available to everyone.
+While Wikibuy is being provided by Capital One, you do not actually need a Capital One card to use this online tool.
+I am a Capital One card holder – actually I have several – but it is great that this money saving tool is available to everyone and the availability of it as a browser add-on for Chrome and Firefox make it a breeze to get started.

 So let’s talk a little bit about this fantastic tools for saving money online!